shimmand/waccaSupportTools/analyzePlayData/README.md

 ## Translating to other languages
 ### rating.html
 This page is designed to make it easy to add new languages.
-To add a new language, all you need to do is to add a `span` element inside a block element (ex. `div`) like the following, and add a button to display that language.
+To add a new language, all you need to do is to add a `span` element inside a block element (ex. `div`) like the following, create a function to control the display state, and add a button to display that language.
 This time, I used the `.lang-jpn` class for Japanese text and the `.lang-eng` class for English text.

     <div>